 Disney’s Gran Destino Tower is a Walt Disney World Resort located in Lake Buena Vista, Florida.
 The tower hotel sits on the same property as Disney’s Coronado Springs Resort.

-The new Gran Destino Tower opened in 2019 and is the newest addition to the resort.
+The new Gran Destino Tower opened a few years back and is the newest addition to the resort.
 Inside you’ll find Spanish Nouveau theming along with fine architecture and details.

 While I enjoy the bright bursts of color and modern design at the Disney resort, I can see how it’s not something for everyone.

 Going into this stay, I didn’t really have any expectations other than excitement for the new resort.
-Having stayed many a time at Disney’s Coronado Springs Resort in the past, I already could have told you it was my favorite moderate resort.
+Having stayed many a time at Coronado Springs in the past, I already could have told you it is most definitely the best moderate resort.

 And from the moment I first entered Gran Destino, I was completely floored.
 It was unlike anything I’ve ever seen.
 Let me untangle my feelings for you.